geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The jealous hatred of the fiery king.

-" 'Tis false!" he cried; " the maids are here, and I
+'Tis false!he cried; the maids are here, and I

-" Will win a passage to their sight, or die."
+Will win a passage to their sight, or die."

 Now to the walls the wily Baron came; 630

-" Sir knight," he said, " your own base conduct blame;
+Sir knight,he said, your own base conduct blame;
-" In vain with rage an entrance you demand,
+In vain with rage an entrance you demand,
-" We scorn the prowess of a single hand.
+We scorn the prowess of a single hand.
-" But come and prove, the maids no longer here,
+But come and prove, the maids no longer here,
-" Alike unjust your anger and your fear."
+Alike unjust your anger and your fear."

 He ceased: — the drawbridge falls — Alonzo's mind Already half its late distrust resign'd.